mightynerd/comfysoft/w/index.md

 ## Video Tools

 ### OBS (Open Broadcaster Software)
 FOSS program for video live streaming and recording.
 Captures video from capture devices, desktop or games, features advanced multi-layered scene composition and multi-source audio mixing.
-Encodes H.264 video using x264, Intel QuickSync, Nvidia NVENK or AMD VCE.
+Encodes H.264 video using x264, Intel QuickSync, Nvidia NVENC or AMD VCE.
 Streams using the RTPM protocol to services such as Twitch or Youtube.
 The project is divided into OBS Classic which is the original Windows-only version and the multi-platform OBS Studio which is now the main project.

 ### HandBrake
 Easy to use FOSS video transcoder that focuses only on the best modern encoders with optional advanced encoding settings.
 Supports the MP4 and Matroska MKV containers.
 The supported video codecs are H.265 (x265), H.264 (x264), VP8 (libvpx), Theora (libtheora) and mpeg-2.
 For audio, AAC/HE-AAC (libfdk-aac, Core Audio and LibAV AAC), Vorbis (libvorbis), AC-3, FLAC (libflac) and passthrough of most audio codecs can be selected.
 Hardware accelerated H.264 and H.265 encoding is supported through Intel QuickSync.
 Unfortunatly, only the LibAV AAC encoder is supported on Windows because of licencing issues which lacks in quality compared to libdfk-aac (altough you can compile Handbrake yourself with fdk-aac).
 Code Audio is only available on OS X.